Primary Care IT

 Consultants and Clinical Nurse Specialists in secondary care

 In the past, the absence of a secure clinical email system was costly to both GPs and hospitals with thousands of letters and faxes being sent a day by clinicians.
 This secure service is expected to save GPs and hospitals both time and money as well as eliminating the risk of lost paperwork.

-The service was formally launched by Minister Kathleen Lynch in April 2015 so we are currently focussing our efforts on promoting its adoption, expanding the its usage and sharing practical use cases.
+The service was formally launched by Minister Kathleen Lynch in April 2015 so we are currently focusing our efforts on promoting its adoption, expanding the its usage and sharing practical use cases.